-Three tiny islands have borne the brunt of Tonga’s Tsunami
+Three tiny islands have borne the brunt of Tonga’s tsunami

 “It will set a lot of people back,” he said.
 “We know whole islands have been wiped out.
 People struggle to get by every day, and now they need to try to rebuild a house.”

-Lynne Dorning Sands, a former teacher who has been travelling the world in a catamaran with her husband, Eric, visited Nomuka and Mango in 2016.
+Lynne Dorning Sands, a former teacher who has been traveling the world in a catamaran with her husband, Eric, visited Nomuka and Mango in 2016.

 “It was really a special experience,” Dorning Sands, who said she was in waters off the Philippines, said in a message.
 She recalled children coming out to meet their boat in Nomuka, pigs roaming freely on Mango and seeing whales every day.